 The residents of Vermilion were fond of the old red and white pierhead beacon, and when the octagonal tower was taken away it was as if a member of the community had been lost.
 Years later, after his childhood home had been converted into the Inland Seas Maritime Museum, Ted Wakefield, one of the two boys who had noticed the lean, championed a fundraising drive to build a replica of the 1877 tower for the museum grounds.
 His dream was realized during the summer of 1991, when a crane lifted the newly cast tower onto its prepared foundation overlooking Lake Erie.

-Although the East Charity Shoal Lighthouse was never manned, it was still responsible for saving the life of at least one individual.
-Dr. Joseph G. Reidel, a 37-year-old physician from Syracuse, was sailing on Lake Ontario with his wife and Dr. and Mrs. W. Hall of Watertown on August 5, 1955, when winds estimated at 70 mph struck their dragon class sloop.
+Although it was never staffed, East Charity Shoal Lighthouse was still responsible for saving the life of at least one individual.
+Dr. Joseph G. Reidel, a thirty-seven-year-old physician from Syracuse, was sailing on Lake Ontario with his wife and Dr. and Mrs. W. Hall of Watertown on August 5, 1955, when winds estimated at seventy mph struck their dragon class sloop.
 Dr. Reidel was washed overboard by the wind-whipped sea and for an hour was able to tread water and keep sight of the sailboat while his wife and friends desperately tried to rescue him or get him a life jacket.
 Neither effort was successful, and Dr. Reidel was presumed lost.
-As it started to get dark, Reidel noticed the glint of a lighthouse and decided to swim towards it.
+As it started to get dark, Reidel noticed the glint of a lighthouse and decided to swim toward it.
 Reidel swallowed a lot of water and suffered leg cramps for a stretch of forty minutes, but as he struggled to stay afloat he kept repeating to himself, “This can’t happen to me but it will unless I get there.”